Dedicated to promoting patriotism and preserving history

 Honoring Patriot Ann Fisher Miller wife of Patriot Elijah Miller

-A hand carved replacement stone was commissioned by Daughters of Liberty's Legacy of the same type stone used in the 18th century by master carver Robert Carpenter who carved in the same manner as the original would have been.
+A hand carved replacement stone was commissioned by Daughters of Liberty's Legacy, to be created by Master Stone Carver, Robert Carpenter.
+It is of the same type stone used in the 18th century and was hand carved in the same manner as the original would have been.
 It was designed to match her husband and two son’s stones.

-A hand carved replacement stone was commissioned by Daughters of Liberty's Legacy of the same type stone used in the 18th century by master carver Robert Carpenter who carved in the same manner as the original would have been.
+A hand carved replacement stone was commissioned by Daughters of Liberty's Legacy, to be created by Master Stone Carver, Robert Carpenter.
+It is of the same type stone used in the 18th century and was hand carved in the same manner as the original would have been.
 It was designed to match her husband and two son’s stones.

 Please support the Daughters of Liberty’s Legacy in their efforts to honor all Patriots and veterans of all wars by making a tax deductible donation.